Register via https://poc7nov.eventbrite.co.uk and via Facebook

 6-8pm Tuesday 19 September at Room G.0X, 50 George Sq EH8 9LH.

-We warmly invite you to the public launch of a new resource to illustrate how Edinburgh could improve the quality of life and achieve Zero Carbon by 2040 – with technologies and techniques available NOW.
+A public launch of a new resource to illustrate how Edinburgh could improve the quality of life and achieve Zero Carbon by 2040 – with technologies and techniques available NOW.

 It is our contribution to the Scottish Climate Change Week 18-22 September 2017.